MailerSend logo

 Which is more popular, MailerSend or Mailgun?

-On the Knock platform, MailerSend handled <1M messages from January 22nd to April 22nd compared to 100M–500M for Mailgun.
-MailerSend volume has remained stable, while Mailgun is trending upward.
+On the Knock platform, MailerSend handled <1M messages from March 24th to June 22nd compared to 100M–500M for Mailgun.
+MailerSend is currently trending upward in adoption, while Mailgun volume has remained stable.

 Can I use both MailerSend and Mailgun together?